eleda77/eleda77.github.io/docs/vocab_list.md

 **thew** - muscular strength

+**thole** - a pin, typically one of a pair, fitted to the gunwale of a rowboat to act as the fulcrum for an oar

 **thurible** - a censer (swinging incense thing at church)

 **tiercel** - the male of a hawk, especially a peregrine or a goshawk